Social effects of rock music: Christianity

 Christian rock, alternative rock, metal, punk, and hardcore are specific, identifiable genres of rock music with strong Christian overtones and influence.
 Many groups and individuals who are not considered to be Christian rock artists have religious beliefs themselves.
 For example; The Edge and Bono of U2 are a Methodist and an Anglican, respectively; Bruce Springsteen is a Roman Catholic; and Brandon Flowers of The Killers is a Latter Day Saint.
 Carlos Santana, Ted Nugent, and John Mellencamp are all other examples of rock stars who profess some form of Christian faith.

 However, some conservative Christians single out the music genres of hip hop and rock as well as blues and jazz as containing jungle beats, or jungle music, and claim that it is a beat or musical style that is inherently evil, immoral, or sensual.
 Thus, according to them, any song in the rap, hip hop and rock genres is inherently evil because of the song's musical beat, regardless of the song's lyrics or message.
 A few even extend this analysis even to Christian rock songs.

 Christian conservative author David Noebel is one of the most notable opponents of the existence of jungle beats.
 In his writings and speeches, Noebel held that the use of such beats in music was a communist plot to subvert the morality of the youth of the United States.
 Pope Benedict XVI was quoted as saying, according to the British Broadcasting Corporation, that "Rock... is the expression of the elemental passions, and at rock festivals it assumes a sometimes cultic character, a form of worship, in fact, in opposition to Christian worship."

 Satanism

 Some metal bands use demonic imagery for artistic and/or entertainment purposes, though many do not worship or believe in Satan.
-Ozzy Osbourne is reported to be Anglican and Alice Cooper is a known born-again Christian.
+Ozzy Osbourne was reported to have been Anglican and Alice Cooper is a known born-again Christian.
 In some cases, though, metal performers have expressed satanic views.
 Numerous others in the early Norwegian black metal scene were Satanists.
 The most known example of this is Euronymous, who claimed that he worshiped Satan as a god.
-Varg Vikernes (back then called "the Count" or Grishnak) has also been called a Satanist, even through he has rejected that label.
+Varg Vikernes (back then called "the Count" or Grishnackh) has also been called a Satanist, even though he has rejected that label.
 Even within this localized musical subgenre, however, the arson attacks against Christian churches and other centers of worship were condemned by some prominent figures within the Norwegian black metal scene, such as Kjetil Manheim.